-Sixty schools sponsor NCAA Division I men's college hockey, competing in six conferences and for the national championship every year at the NCAA Frozen Four.
+Sixty-four schools sponsor NCAA Division I men's college hockey, competing in six conferences, and 44 schools sponsor NCAA Division I women’s hockey across five conferences.
+Each season culminates with the NCAA Frozen Four.

 The universities that participate are some of the finest in the world, and the level of hockey is second to none.
-College hockey players receive more than $30 million annually in athletic scholarships and are a primary feeder system for the NHL.
-Approximately one-third of all NHL players - a total of 305 in 2013-14 - develop in the college ranks.
+College hockey players receive more than $30 million annually in athletic scholarships and are a primary feeder system for professional hockey.
+Approximately one-third of all NHL players – including a record 349 in 2021-22 – develop in the college ranks.

-College hockey honors its best players with conference awards and All-America accolades, as well as the Hobey Baker Memorial Trophy.
-Named after an American war hero and the best hockey player of his time, the Hobey is given annually to the top player in the game.
+College hockey honors its best players with conference awards and All-America accolades.
+Additionally, the Hobey Baker Memorial Award is given to the nation’s top men’s player, and the Patty Kazmaier award is given to the top women’s player in the country.

 NCAA Hockey also includes more than 70 schools that compete at the Division III level, which offers high-level hockey but without athletic scholarships.
 Six schools compete in Division II, though that does not crown a national champion.